webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Behavior Limit

-Limits amount of elapsed time behaviors have to complete.
+Limits the amount of elapsed time that behaviors have to complete.

 ### Delay Before Next Page